mdx-workshop/mdx-submissions21/paper.md

 ![Hybrid Demucs architecture.
 The input waveform is processed both through a temporal encoder, and first through the STFT followed by a spectral encoder.
 The two representations are summed when their dimensions align.
-The opposite happens in the decoder.
-The output spectrogram go through the ISTFT and are summed with the waveform outputs, giving the final model output.
+The decoder is built symmetrically.
+The output spectrogram go through the ISTFT and is summed with the waveform outputs, giving the final model output.
 The $\mathrm{Z}$ prefix is used for spectral layers, and $\mathrm{T}$ prefix for the temporal ones.](figures/hybrid.pdf){width=80%, #fig:hyb}